A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Conclusion

 \section{Conclusion}

 In this work, we introduced a novel framework for adversarial example detection that leverages layer-wise inconsistencies within deep neural networks.
-Motivated by our proposed \textbf{A Few Large Shifts Assumption}--which posits that adversarial perturbations primarily cause substantial deviations in a small subset of network layers--we developed two complementary detection strategies: RT, capturing discrepancies in intermediate-layer reconstructions, and LT, quantifying output-layer sensitivity under minimal augmentations.
-Extensive evaluations on CIFAR-10, CIFAR-100, and ImageNet demonstrate that our combined approach, RLT achieves state-of-the-art detection performance, significantly outperforming existing baselines while remaining highly robust to adaptive adversarial attacks.
-Our method operates efficiently without relying on external models, adversarial training, or extensive augmentation, highlighting its practical suitability for real-world deployment.
+Motivated by our proposed \textbf{A Few Large Shifts Assumption}—which posits that adversarial perturbations cause large, localized violations of \emph{layer-wise Lipschitz continuity}—we developed two complementary detection strategies: RT and LT.
+Extensive evaluations on CIFAR-10, CIFAR-100, and ImageNet demonstrate that our combined approach, RLT, achieves state-of-the-art detection performance against a wide range of threats, including strong adaptive attacks.
+Our method operates efficiently without relying on external models or extensive augmentation, and our system-level analysis provides a practical method for selecting a detection threshold with a formal lower-bound guarantee on accuracy, highlighting its suitability for real-world deployment.

+\textbf{Limitations and Future Work.} Despite these results, the framework's effectiveness relies on an assumption grounded in empirical observations of current attacks and thus cannot guarantee defense against all possible future attacks.
+Key directions for future work therefore include deepening the theoretical understanding of \emph{layer-wise Lipschitz continuity} to determine if the "A Few Large Shifts" principle is a fundamental property of adversarial examples, and developing more sophisticated methods for analyzing the challenging logit space.
+This exploration could lead to provably robust defenses.